philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 |--------|-----------------------------------------|-------------------------------------------------------------|
 | `GET`  | `/api/contexts/{name}/entries/export`   | Export the complete mapping table for a context as JSON.    |

-Exports every token-to-replacement mapping in the context in a portable JSON form that can be re-imported into another context, account, or environment (see [Import](#import-a-mapping-table-into-a-context) below) to keep pseudonymization consistent across runs.
+Exports every token-to-replacement mapping in the context in a JSON form that can be re-imported into another context or account, or an environment using the same `PHILTER_ENCRYPTION_KEY` (see [Import](#import-a-mapping-table-into-a-context) below).
+Imports into an environment with a different key will not match the original tokens during redaction.

 **Authorization:** only the user that **created** the context or an **admin** may export it.
 Any other caller receives `404 Not Found`, which is also returned when the context does not exist.
 The endpoint does not reveal the existence of a context you are not allowed to access.